Herd immunity and COVID-19 (coronavirus): What you need to know

 How is herd immunity achieved?

-There are two paths to herd immunity for COVID-19 — vaccines and infection.
+There are two main paths to herd immunity for COVID-19 — infection and vaccines.

-However, there are some major problems with relying on community infection to create herd immunity to the virus that causes COVID-19.
-First, it isn't yet clear if infection with the COVID-19 virus makes a person immune to future infection.
+However, there are some major problems with relying on community infection to create herd immunity to the virus that causes COVID-19:

-Even if infection with the COVID-19 virus creates long-lasting immunity, a large number of people would have to become infected to reach the herd immunity threshold.
-Experts estimate that in the U.S., 70% of the population — more than 200 million people — would have to recover from COVID-19 to halt the epidemic.
-If many people become sick with COVID-19 at once, the health care system could quickly become overwhelmed.
-This amount of infection could also lead to serious complications and millions of deaths, especially among older people and those who have chronic conditions.
+- Health impact.
+Experts estimate that in the U.S., 70% of the population — more than 200 million people — would have to recover from COVID-19 to halt the pandemic.
+This number of infections could lead to serious complications and millions of deaths, especially among older people and those who have existing health conditions.
+The health care system could quickly become overwhelmed.

 How can you slow the transmission of COVID-19?